catalyst-team/classification/README.md

 # Catalyst.Classification

-You will learn how to build image classification pipeline with transfer learning using the Catalyst framework.
+You will learn how to build image classification pipeline with transfer learning using the Catalyst framework to get reproducible results.

 ## Goals
 1. Install requirements
 2. Prepare data
-3. Run classification pipeline: raw data → production-ready model
+3. **Run: raw data → production-ready model**
-4. Get reproducible results
+4. **Get results**
+5. Customize own pipeline

 ## 1. Install requirements